WTF is the Graph API and Why You Should Connect Your Business Account

 So how do you connect to the Facebook Graph API?

-You know that pesky blue banner that keeps popping up when you log into your account?
+You know that pop up box that keeps appearing when you log into your account?
 All you have to do is click ‘connect’ and the system will work it out for you.
 It’s as simple as that!

 If you’re trying to connect and having any issues, do let us know at firstname.lastname@example.org and we’ll get it sorted for you ASAP.